Dan Cohen (politician)

-Daniel Willard Cohen (born June 10, 1936) is an American author, businessperson, and politician from Minneapolis, Minnesota.
-He has provided financial support to candidates of the Democratic and Republican parties and ran as an independent candidate in the 2013 Minneapolis mayoral election, ultimately finishing seventh out of 35 candidates.
+Daniel Willard Cohen (June 10, 1936 – April 4, 2024) was an American author, businessperson and politician from Minneapolis, Minnesota.
+He had provided financial support to candidates of the Democratic and Republican parties and ran as an independent candidate in the 2013 Minneapolis mayoral election, ultimately finishing seventh out of 35 candidates.

-He is a member of the Minneapolis Planning Commission and the Minneapolis Charter Commission.
+He was a member of the Minneapolis Planning Commission and the Minneapolis Charter Commission.
 He was a member of the Minneapolis City Council from 1965 to 1969 (President, 1967–69) and the Planning Commission from 1976 to 1980 (President, 1977–79).

 Early life

 Cohen grew up in Minneapolis and attended Kenwood School and the Breck School, before graduating from the Blake School in 1954.
 He attended Stanford University and graduated from Harvard Law School.